-The Pomeranian is a dainty little dog with a typically friendly, though sometimes bossy personality.
-Also called a "Pom," this breed is extremely loyal to its loved ones and can be quite the guard dog despite its diminutive appearance.
+The Pomeranian is a perky and bold toy dog breed with a long coat and distinctive neck ruff that hails from what's now Germany and Poland.
+Also called a Pom, this breed is typically friendly but can be bossy at times.
+Still, it is extremely loyal to its loved ones and can be an effective guard dog despite its diminutive stature.

 With proper training, the Pomeranian can make an excellent companion, though this dog is not for everyone.
-Families with young children may not be ideal home for a Pom, but the breed often gets along well with older, calmer children.
-If a faithful, upbeat, small dog is what you are looking for, a Pom might be the right match for you.
+Families with young children might not be an ideal home for a Pom, but the breed often gets along well with older and calmer children.

-- Coat and Color: The Pomeranian has a long double coat that comes in many colors, though the most common are red, orange, cream, sable, black, brown, and blue.
+Coat Color: Comes in many colors, though the most common are red, orange, cream, sable, black, brown, and blue

 Characteristics of the Pomeranian